Player Feedback - Post Tryouts

 We do offer a domestic academy program at McKinnon that can assist otherwise there are several businesses within the local area that may be able to assist.

-While doing the above will assist, it does not guarantee placement the following year as places are limited each year.
+While doing the above can assist, it does not guarantee placement the following year as places are limited each year and players progress at different rates.
 With some extra work and a continued love of the game, they will continue to be in a better position each year.

 Player Selected